eithannak29/NanoDiffVision/README.md

 ## 📊 Results

-Comparison Note: For balanced configurations, I increased the number oh heads by 2 to balance the number of parameters.
+Comparison Note: For balanced configurations, I increased the number of heads by 2 in order to balance.

 ### Results on the MNIST Dataset